Microbiome: Better Predictor of Long-Term Health Than Your Genes

 The Malnourished Microbiome

 For 99.9% of human evolution, people consumed foods that grew naturally in nature.
 Unfortunately, most people today consume enormous amounts of canned, packaged, and highly processed foods, which are severely deficient in the types of compounds that probiotic bacteria require to thrive and produce postbiotic metabolites.
 Scientists estimate that our ancient ancestors consumed from 5 to 10 times more dietary fibers and polyphenols than modern humans.
 The dramatic decline in the consumption of plant-based foods results in a malnourished microbiome.
 This, in turn, allows the proliferation of harmful bacteria, which creates a dysfunctional microbiome ecosystem.
-This often progresses to leaky gut, inflammation, and a wide range of more severe health problems.
-The disease does begin in the gut.
+This often results in damage to the lining of the intestinal tract, which can lead to a wide range of more severe health problems.
+Most diseases begin in the gut.

 The Postbiotic Solution

 In a healthy microbiome, probiotic bacteria produce many different types of postbiotic metabolites.
-Some of their essential functions include anti-inflammatory activity, suppressing the growth or directly killing pathogens, healing leaky gut, and stabilizing and enhancing the immune system’s role.
-Postbiotic metabolites regulate your health.
+Some of their essential functions include suppressing the growth or directly killing pathogens, creating the optimal level of acidity, reducing and/or repairing damage to the gut lining, and stabilizing and enhancing the immune system.
+Postbiotic metabolites are key regulators of your health.

 Dr. Ohhira’s Probiotics

 In addition to switching to a plant-based diet, one of the most effective ways to help correct a dysfunctional microbiome ecosystem is to consume postbiotic metabolites directly.
-The best way to accomplish this is by taking Dr. Ohhira’s Probiotics, which are produced in a multi-year fermentation process that creates over 500 postbiotic metabolites.
+The best way to accomplish this is by taking Dr. Ohhira’s Probiotics, which are produced in a multi-year fermentation process that results in the creation of over 500 postbiotic metabolites.
 The postbiotic metabolites in Dr. Ohhira’s Probiotics accelerate the re-establishment of a healthy microbiome ecosystem, which often quickly resolves gastrointestinal problems.
 This is why Dr. Ohhira’s Probiotics has gained a worldwide reputation for providing fast relief from dysbiosis-related gastrointestinal symptoms.

 i Salosensaari A, et al. Taxonomic Signatures of Long-Term Mortality Risk in Human Gut Microbiota.
 Nat Commum.
 2021 May 11;12(1):2671.